core-wg/oscore/draft-ietf-core-object-security.md

 #### Uri-Host and Uri-Port {#uri-host}

 Uri-Host and Uri-Port are defined to be Class U options in order to support forward proxy processing (see {{proxy-uri}}).
-For a given OSCORE request, a change in Uri-Host, Uri-Port, or scheme in the Proxy-Uri MUST NOT lead to a different successful response.
+For a given OSCORE request, a change in Uri-Host, Uri-Port, or scheme in the Proxy-Uri MUST NOT lead to a different result.
 Uri-Host SHOULD NOT contain privacy sensitive information.
 Note that Uri-Host and Uri-Port may be omitted in the message when the default values are used (see Section 5.10.1 of {{RFC7252}}).

 In deployments without forward proxies, Uri-Host and Uri-Port SHOULD be Class E and thus encrypted and integrity protected between the endpoints.
 In this case the Outer Uri-Host and Uri-Port SHALL be discarded by the server when verifying the request, complying with Step 1 of the {{ver-req}}.
 Uri-Host and Uri-Port MUST NOT be Class E in deployments supporting forward proxy operations.